To ensure that proposals submitted for external support of research and other sponsored projects comply with University financial and other policies.

 All proposal submissions seeking external support for research and other sponsored projects, regardless of mode of submission to the sponsor, must be submitted to the responsible office for review and approval prior to submission to an external sponsor.
 A completed Principal Investigator Certification form and Proposal Transmittal and Approval Form, signed/certified by the Principal Investigator/Project Director and the Business Administrator or other individual responsible for proposal preparation and project administration must accompany the proposal.
 All new and/or competing submissions must have a completed PennERA Proposal Development record containing a completed electronic “Certification by Principal Investigator” form electronically signed/certified by the Principal Investigator/Project Director and an electronic “Proposal Transmittal Form” completed by the Business Administrator or other individual administratively responsible for proposal preparation and sponsored project administration.
 Preliminary discussions of projects, including research plans, budgets and other terms may occur in advance of approval by the responsible office so long as no binding commitments are made.

-All proposals must be approved by the appropriate dean/resource center director or his/her designee.
+All proposals must be approved by the appropriate dean/resource center director or their designee.
 When a project involves members of more than one school/center, the approval of all responsible deans/directors is required.